candlecorp/wick/crates/wasmflow/wasmflow-sdk/crates/wasmflow-component/README.md

 # wasmflow-component

-The Wasmflow waPC crate contains waPC related types and exports.
-It's used primarily by generated code and is not meant to be used by hand.
+The Wasmflow component crate contains the APIs and traits necessary to make Wasmflow components.
+It's used primarily by generated code.